pghvlaans/sbotools/man/post-release/sbocheck.1.md

 verification upon pulling the tree if **GPG_VERIFY** is **TRUE** (see [sboconfig(1)](sboconfig.1.md) or [sbotools.conf(5)](sbotools.conf.5.md)).
 The **\--gpg-verify** option has the same effect.
 Passing both **\--gpg-verify** and **\--nopull** verifies the repo in-place without fetching.
-Only rsync repositories can be verified on Slackware 14.0 and Slackware 14.1.

 Please note that **sbosnap**, which was removed as an independent script in **sbotools-3.3**, is a compatibility symlink to **sbocheck**.